Public Outreach and Engagement is Critical

 - US EPA Project Officer

-Community involvement will occur in three phases:
+Community involvement for the project occurred in three phases:

-- Identifying a network of interested stakeholders
+- Identified a network of interested stakeholders

-- Seeking meaningful input from regional leaders
+- Sought meaningful input from regional leaders

 - Workshops and meetings on intersecting land uses and cleanup opportunities

-- Prioritizing cleanup sites
+- Prioritized cleanup sites